The Weinberg Institute for Cognitive Science is funded through a generous $7.7 million gift from Marshall M. Weinberg (’50).

 "The Weinberg Symposia have examined significant and timely issues, such as bilingual brain research, the rationality of thought, and the use of neuroscience data in legal judgments of guilt and innocence.
 The creation of the institute enables faculty and students to examine more of these important and provocative questions."

-After graduating from Michigan in 1950, Weinberg spent a year in the graduate program in Philosophy at Harvard University.
-He later transferred to the Columbia Graduate School of Business and was then employed at the New York investment firm Herzfeld & Stern, where he spent his professional career.
+After graduating from U-M and studying philosophy at Harvard, Mr. Weinberg later transferred to the Columbia Graduate School of Business and was then employed at the New York investment firm Herzfeld & Stern, where he spent his professional career.

-He appreciates the importance of graduate education in the humanities and with this institute addresses a number of specific programmatic needs.
+Mr. Weinberg appreciates the importance of graduate education in the humanities and with the Cognitive Science Institute addresses a number of specific programmatic needs.

 "Marshall Weinberg's vision and exceptional generosity will create unprecedented opportunities for students and faculty to examine the human mind from an interdisciplinary perspective," said Susan Gelman, the Heinz Werner Distinguished University Professor of Psychology.

-Sam Epstein, the director of the Weinberg Institute, an Arthur F. Thurnau Professor, and a professor of linguistics, praised Weinberg's vision for “recognizing not only the deep intellectual challenge of and inherent human fascination with cognitive science, but the importance of developing a scientific understanding of who we are as thinking, feeling, and conscious creatures.”
+Sam Epstein, former director of the Weinberg Institute, praised Weinberg's vision for “recognizing not only the deep intellectual challenge of and inherent human fascination with cognitive science, but the importance of developing a scientific understanding of who we are as thinking, feeling, and conscious creatures.”

 In 2008, Mr. Weinberg received the David B. Hermelin Award for Fundraising Volunteer Leadership, the university's most prestigious award for volunteers.
 He received an honorary Doctor of Laws degree at Spring Commencement at Michigan Stadium on May 3, 2014.